-- 1. Start the <Kaseya_Installation_Directory>\knm\mibcompiler.exe. - 2.
-Click the Browse button to select one or more .mib files. - Locate the default knm.mib file in the KNM\mibs folder of the Network Monitor host machine and double click it to select it.
+1. Start the <Kaseya_Installation_Directory>\knm\mibcompiler.exe.

-- Select any additional .mib files you want to include for compiling. - 3.
-Click the Compile button. - 4.
-Specify where where you want to save the compiled .dat file. - 5.
+- 2. Click the Compile button to select one or more .mib files.
+For example: - Locate the default knm.mib file in the KNM\mibs folder of the Network Monitor host machine and double click it to select it. - Specify where you want to save the compiled .dat file. - 3.
 Click the Browse button to select the .dat file that was just compiled.
 An interactive MIB tree displays in the main window.
-You can use it to navigate through the different OIDs. - 6.
-Move or copy the compiled .dat file to the KNM\mibs folder.
+You can use it to navigate through the different OIDs. - 4.
+Move or copy the compiled .dat file to the KNM\mibs folder. - 5.
+Restart the Kaseya Network Monitor Service.